 This is an excellent opportunity to develop your clinical skills on a shift by shift basis.
 You will be working alongside patients in a complex environment to meet their identified needs in a multi-disciplinary setting.
 The emphasis is on the delivery of safe client focused care in an ever changing dynamic setting.

 The role encompasses the acute care of patients recently admitted as well as the continuing care and rehabilitation of patients with complex needs.
 You will work closely with the Charge Nurse Manager, Associate Charge Nurse and the Clinical Nurse Specialist.

 If you’re not from Dunedin then perhaps you don’t know just how good we have it here!
 With excellent amenities, schooling – primary through to Otago University, housing, recreation, great food and wine, outstanding nature, and an amazing variety of climates and locations from coastal to mountain.
-At the top of our list of reasons to join us at Southern DHB is ‘the lifestyle’, somewhere you can have true work life balance.
-Check out https://southernhealthcareers.nz/ for what the region - and we - can offer you and your whanau.
+Some people call it the ends of the earth, but we think it’s ‘the last best place’, so at the top of our list of reasons to join us at Southern DHB is ‘the lifestyle’.
+Check out https://southernhealthcareers.nz/ for what the region, and we, can offer you and your whanau.